mavera12/EHR/Records.md

 The resources appended to these arrays should be appended throughout the patient generation process, such that the array contents are always sorted in chronological order.

 The functions in this class are called in the modules wherever it is appropriate to write to a patient's record.
 Refer to these functions when writing calls to them and passing in the appropriate arguments.
-The fhir_method and ccda_method parameters determine the method in `lib/results/fhir.rb` or `lib/results/ccda.rb` that will be called respectively when processing the resource.
+The `fhir_method` and `ccda_method` parameters determine the method in `lib/results/fhir.rb` or `lib/results/ccda.rb` that will be called respectively when processing the resource.
 A symbol that is the name of the fhir/ccda method should be passed in as the arguments for these parameters.

 ###FHIR Record

-The FHIR Record uses the [FHIR Client](https://github.com/fhir-crucible/fhir_client) gem from Crucible to generate a FHIR Record object in Ruby which is exported to JSON format afterwards.
+The FHIR Record uses the [fhir_models](https://github.com/fhir-crucible/fhir_models) gem from Crucible to generate a FHIR Bundle in Ruby which is exported to JSON format afterwards.

 `self.convert_to_fhir (entity)` can be called to generate the FHIR record for a patient.
 This function creates a new FHIR Bundle object, creates the FHIR Patient object, and then loops through the arrays in the Synthea record.
 Encounters are processed to the FHIR record one at a time.
 When an encounter is processed, all the other unprocessed events/resource in procedures, conditions, observations, and immunizations that occur before the encounter are written to the FHIR record.
 This simulates the diagnoses and recording that takes place during medical encounters.